ianm8/uSBITX/README.md

 # uSBITX
-A HF transceiver based on the sBITX.
+An HF transceiver based on the sBITX.